About CSI Safety Consultants

 - Routine inspections

-When OSHA Comes to your Company
+When OSHA Comes to your Company, you need safety consultants on your side!

 Given the priority of inspection protocols listed above, many of America’s small to midsized companies may operate for a lifetime and never meet an OSHA officer.
 But make no mistake they are out there and the fines begin at $9200.00 per violation!
 Barring some tragedy, the most likely reason that OSHA might show up at your place of business is due to a complaint from a disgruntled employee.
 Please be aware that OSHA’s Whistleblower Act protects an employee from retaliation by an employer.